The Effect of Capital Gain Tax Exclusions on Military Home Sellers

 You may be in the position to buy a home with the intention to convert the property into a rental property after a PCS.

 Many military members choose this investment path to bolster retirement income or simply enjoy an extra chunk of money deposited into their account the first of every month.
 Remember, just like the sale of a primary residence; there are taxes due in a rental property sale.

 Here are three tax situations to consider post-sale.

 The IRS offers tax breaks on the depreciation of the home (the structure loses value due to use), a benefit for property owners.
 However, after the sale, the IRS requires the depreciation benefit returned, otherwise known as depreciation recapture.
 In other words, if the home sells for more than the depreciated value, you’ll have to pay the taxes you avoided because of depreciation.

 If you’re anticipating hefty tax payments on the sale of your rental, you’ll want to review your financial choices with a professional.
 They’ll discuss options such as reverting the rental property back into your primary residence or selling the rental home and reinvesting the money into a like-kind asset, known as a 1031 Exchange.
 Ask your tax professional for clear answers when discussing your best outcome—depreciation recapture, a rental conversion, and a 1031 Exchange all have their own rules of eligibility and requirements.

 In the Future, Consider the Effects of Tax Exclusions Before You Buy

 Military home sellers are not unique in that they are eligible for tax relief after they sell a home, but you do have a few specific tax exclusions you should use to your benefit.
-Keep in mind, although it may seem like overkill, during the home buying process, it is a financially savvy time to prepare an exit strategy for when the need arises to sell your property.
+Keep in mind that, although it may seem like overkill during the home buying process, it is a financially savvy time to prepare an exit strategy for when the need arises to sell your property.